charlie4fun/dlake/content/en/services/_index.md

 ---
 title: "Services"
-description: "We deliver a complete range of digital services."
+description: "We deliver a complete range of IT services."
 date: 2018-02-10T11:52:18+07:00

 header_transparent: true